What Color Is A Neutron Star

 Given the complexities, theoretical models are used to predict the possible colors of neutron stars.
 These models take into account factors such as temperature, magnetic field strength, distance, and interstellar absorption.
 They suggest that very young neutron stars, with temperatures in the millions of degrees Kelvin, would appear bluish-white or even white due to their intense heat.

 As the neutron star cools, its color would shift toward the red end of the spectrum.
-However, this shift is not as dramatic as it might be for ordinary stars.
+On the flip side, this shift is not as dramatic as it might be for ordinary stars.
 Even after billions of years, a neutron star might still retain a slightly bluish tinge, assuming that it is still hot enough to emit visible light.
 The cooling process is significantly impacted by the neutron star’s internal composition and the presence of exotic matter in its core, which influences the rate at which it loses energy.

 Observations and Data